 Cost of goods sold (COGS) – The cost of goods sold (COGS) refers to the direct costs of producing the goods you sell.
 This amount includes how much it’s going to take for your materials and labour, leaving out indirect expenses such as distribution or salesforce.

 Accounts payable – Accounts payable are the unpaid debts that your company owes to vendors or suppliers.
 When a vendor provides goods, services, and you have not yet paid them for it, this is known as accounts payable debt.
 The money owed to these companies will show up on our balance sheet in what’s called “accounts payables.”

 Asset account – An asset account is a record of the assets that belong to your company.
 When you make capital expenditures, these are debited from an asset account and “capitalized.”
 The amount in this type of account increases when you bring more things into it.

 Why Choose Simple Tax Advisory Bookkeeping Services UK?

-If you want regular visits from an accountant each month, a full-time accountant, or a quick consultation, we can do it.
-The people at Simple Tax Advisory love to help small businesses do the best bookkeeping possible to keep you profitable, no matter what.
+We love to help small businesses do the best bookkeeping services possible to keep you profitable, no matter what.